Somnid/webrott/part9/walls3.md

 ![wolf-pallet](wolf-pallet.png)

+The final purple color indicates transparency and is not actually displayed but I have yet to see a place where it's used.

 The extractor also dumps out the colors as an array of 3-value tuples, which is how we'll represent colors internally.
 We just copy and paste this into the `wolf-utils.js` file.
 The results:

 ![wolf-brick-normal](wolf-brick-normal.png)